 If you are concerned about your symptoms, and think it may be perioral dermatitis:

-- 📧 Reach out to our medical team.
 Our Medical Support Team is comprised of nurses and pharmacists who can provide you with medical assistance promptly.
-You can do this by please submitting a request through the link in the top right hand corner and our team will be in touch shortly after that.
+You can do this by please submitting a request through the support button below.